 “Epistemology” is one of the big, fancy worlds I encountered in graduate school and have rarely encountered since.

 You’ll usually see it defined as something like “theory of knowledge,”

 Never totally trust this phrase or any of its variants – “a study shows,” “scientists claim, ” etc.

 Who did the research?
 How much experience did they have, and what biases

 How deeply do you appreciate – and take advantage of – the freedom you have to learn and grow continually?

-This post was originally written for Blog Action Day when the focus was on human
+This post was originally written for Blog Action Day (which, alas, no longer

 If you are like me, you probably take it for granted that consciously engaging in lifelong learning is worth it, well, just because.
 You are intrinsically motivated to learn and therefore don’t